mgrube753/bachelor-thesis/40_evaluation/README.md

   - [`plots/`](./exp2/qualitative/plots/): Visualizations
   - [`tables/`](./exp2/qualitative/tables/): Tabular summaries

-All outputs in this directory support the final reporting and
+All outputs in this directory support the final reporting and analysis of the experiments conducted in the project, as many of these results are used in the [thesis](../50_thesis/README.md).